vertica/vertica-prometheus-exporter/documentation/Best_practices.md

 - You have to launch the binary from the directory where it exists
 - You have to have a metrices dir under the binary’s directory that contains the collector yml files
 - You can have the vertica-prometheus-exporter.yml file anywhere you like as the –config-file parameter to starting the binary can be a fully qualified path to it.
 - Your logfile dir must be under the binary’s directory.
-The binary will create the logfile dir and the logfile.log in it if they don’t exist.
+The binary will create the logfile dir and the vertica-prometheus-exporter.log in it if they don’t exist.

 **Docker build**